pingbird/notes/notes/weekly/2023/week-17.md

 		* Rust is a good example of idealistic programming becoming popular, they built a nice systems language with a good ecosystem and unified build system that also happened to be safe
 * Need marketing strategy if mathematicians will ever actually use it
 	* The bar for tooling in math research is super low so capturing a single area is not hard, but we want to create something DSL-like that can be useful in all areas of math
 	* Need feedback from users here
+	* proofmarket.org was a market for agda / coq proofs but it was run by a single person and didn't have good UI/UX
 * Propositional equality is very hard
 	* Yes